The rarest £1 coins revealed: do you have a small fortune in change? – Which? News

-With just three months to go until round pounds make way for the new pound coin on 15 October, we’ve discovered that your loose change could net you a tidy profit.
+With just under two months to go until round pounds make way for the new pound coin on 15 October, we’ve discovered that your loose change could net you a tidy profit.

-The 2011 Edinburgh £1 coin is currently selling for around £11 on eBay, with just under a million in circulation.
+The 2011 Edinburgh £1 coin is currently selling for £13 on eBay, with just under a million in circulation.

 This means you’ve got a 1 in 1,600 chance in finding one.
 In comparison, you’ve got a 1 in 5,000 chance of finding the more valuable Kew Gardens 50p coin, which has been selling for as much as £75.

-Note: This story was updated to reflect the changing prices of valuable £1 coins (as of 18 August).